Self-Supervised Learning Through Efference Copies: Related work

 \paragraph{Augmentation-aware self-supervision.} Algorithms based on contrastive SSL typically aim for representations that are invariant to input transformations.
 While this seems appropriate in principle, subsequent studies have shown that this is not always favourable, as this strategy can exclude certain information from representations that could otherwise make them more useful for varying downstream tasks~\citep{xiao2021what}.
 Based on similar arguments, \citet{lee2021improving} proposed to predict differences of certain transformation parameters in addition to training on a standard SSL objective~\citep{chen2020improved,chen2020simple,chen2021exploring} to improve the transferability of learned representations to other domains.
 These are promising results; however, on the main performance tests of SSL, i.e.\ testing the representations in the same domain as the training domain, these prior augmentation-aware approaches have not achieved the same performance advantage as compared to S-TEC, see Table~\ref{tab:comparing}.

-\paragraph{The relation of our approach to prior work.} Our approach generalizes methods that bring representations of paired inputs close together into a framework that also introduces semantic structure between paired inputs: by using their known relationship, i.e.\ transformations between them.
-This generalized and unified framework emerges from the concept of ECs and the feedback that it provides to create an inverse model.
-As a result, our approach is also augmentation-aware, but its foundation on sensory-motor principles and neuroscience instructs important elements (Section~\ref{sec:stec}) that are missing from the earlier augmentation-aware approaches~\citep{xiao2021what,lee2021improving}, but have been studied in part by research on local learning~\citep{illing2021local}.
-Currently, contrastive SSL is one of the dominant approaches in the literature, and our approach improves it in our tests, see Table~\ref{tab:results} and~\ref{tab:imagenet}.
-Moreover, we also confirmed that the benefits of our approach transfer to other, orthogonal improvements, such as provided by ReLIC, see same Tables.
+\paragraph{The relation of our approach to prior work.} Our approach generalizes methods that pair representations of paired inputs into a framework that also introduces semantic structure between paired inputs, based on the known transformations between them.
+This generalized and unified framework emerges from the concept of ECs and its relation to inverse models.
+Therefore, our approach is augmentation-aware, but its foundation on sensory-motor principles and neuroscience instructs important elements (Section~\ref{sec:stec}) that are missing from earlier augmentation-aware approaches~\citep{xiao2021what,lee2021improving}, but have been discussed analogously by ~\citet{mineault2021your}, and studied in part by research on local learning~\citep{illing2021local}.
+Currently, contrastive SSL is one of the dominant approaches in the literature, and our approach improves it (and can be combined with further improvements, e.g.\ ReLIC) in our tests (Tables~\ref{tab:results} and~\ref{tab:imagenet}).
 Our theoretical framework also recovers and extends non-contrastive approaches, such as BYOL (\Cref{sec:recover}).